 NHS UK have some further reading that explains about personal health budgets.

 People Hub have produced some information sheets on how to manage health budgets

 To request a personal health budget, you would normally discuss this with a health practitioner that your child sees on a regular basis.
-They would know how to start the process if required, or you can contact the Clinical Commissioning Group (CCG).
+They would know how to start the process if required, or you can contact the Integrated Care Board (ICB).